Ford Territory (Australia): SZ (2011–2016)

 The Titanium model has proven to be the most popular variant and the SZ series led Ford Australia to reach a significant manufacturing milestone by building 150,000th Territory (a white TX TDCi RWD model) in 2012.

 The Titanium (in AWD 2.7-Litre TDCi specification) was also the only variant for exports to Thailand that resumed in late 2012.

 A TX Limited Edition was marketed in August 2012 to stimulate sales by providing TS-derived fittings.

-The colour range included: Havana, Vanish, Lightning Strike, Winter White, Edge, Chill, Smoke, Emperor and Silhouette.